MicrosoftDocs/playfab-docs/playfab-docs/sdks/playfab-cpp/quickstart-windows.md

 This guide provides the minimum steps to make your first PlayFab API call, without any GUI or on-screen feedback.
 Confirmation is performed using a console print statement.

 1. In Visual Studio, open your C++ Console Application.
 2. Open the main cpp document for the project.
-If you did not rename the project, the file name will be similar to ConsoleApplication1.cpp`.
+If you didn't rename the project, the file name will be similar to ConsoleApplication1.cpp`.
 3. Replace the contents of the file with the code shown below.

 ```cpp